M87

 Award Supporting Learners Online through Digital Technology

-It is not enough to be equipped with the knowledge, resources, platforms and framework for online teaching, learning and assessment but educators also need to be able, and have the skills and competencies to apply such digital technology in their teaching and learning.
+It is not enough to be equipped with the knowledge, resources, platforms and framework for online teaching, learning and assessment.
+Educators also need to be able and have the skills and competences to apply such digital technology in their teaching and learning.
 This module will explore the various online tools, platforms and resources available and how they can be applied to support innovative teaching and learning to encourage creativity, collaboration, networked learning, content creation and promote active participation.

-Applicants interested in following this programme are to be in possession of the following:
+Applicants interested in following this programme are to satisfy one of the minimum eligibility criteria:

-3. An MQF Level 4 Award, or higher, in Inclusive Education, Early Years Education or related.
-In addition to the eligibility requirements above, participants are expected to have a basic knowledge of ICT skills in order to participate.
+In addition to the eligibility requirements above, participants are expected to have a basic knowledge of ICT skills in orderto participate

 By the end of this module, the learner will be able to: